A girl and her llama in Peru © Thomas Quine

 Peru Travel Guide

-There are many more wonderful sights in Peru, including the mysterious Nazca Lines, the impressive Colca Canyon, the warm sands and surf of Manorca and the wonderful wildlife of the Ballestas Islands.
-Peru's capital, Lima, is a little rundown but nevertheless boasts some fine Spanish-colonial architecture and a restaurant scene of international repute.
+On the sightseeing front, visitors should include the mysterious Nazca Lines, the impressive Colca Canyon and the wildlife-rich Ballestas Islands on their lists.
+The capital, Lima, boasts some fine Spanish-colonial architecture and a restaurant scene of international repute.